pkmoore/ISTextension/evaluation.md

 ## How well does CrashSimulator allow users to test the areas of applications they are interested in?

-The first part of testing an application is deciding on a specific feature or piece of functionality to evaluate.
-Some application areas such as graphical user interfaces are notoriously difficult cover depending on the tools and technqiues being used.
+Modern applications typically consist of many different parts (e.g. user interfaces,  back-end processing, storage, networking) that require different skill sets to work with.
+These different application areas also require different strategies for testing.
+For example, Some application areas such as graphical user interfaces are notoriously difficult cover depending on the tools and techniques being used.
+These difficulties usually result from limitations in the way the testing tool interacts with the application being tested.
 We wanted to know whether or not CrashSimulator was able to effectively test the areas of applications its users were interested in testing.
 To answer this question we turn to the surveys our participants completed regarding their experience with CrashSimulator.

 ### Findings